[Part 2: House Plants & Flowers coming soon]

 -One cigarette contains 15 to 25mg of nicotine depending on the brand

---The butt of a cigarette can contain from 4 to 8mg depending on the length of the butt and the content of the original cigarette
+--The butt of a cigarette can contain from 4 to 8mg depending on the

 -Nicotine patches contain between 8 to 11mg